clightning4j/clightning4j-node/README.md

   <img src="https://opensource.org/files/osi_keyhole_300X300_90ppi_0.png" width="150" height="150"/>
 </div>

-A c-lightning node that ran on clightning4j to enable a easy access to c-lightning node.
+A core lightning node that ran on clightning4j to enable a easy access to lightning node.

- Copyright (C) 2021 Vincenzo Palazzo vincenzopalazzodev@gmail.com
+ Copyright (C) 2021-2022 Vincenzo Palazzo vincenzopalazzodev@gmail.com

  This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License.

  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

  You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.